Centrattic/conversation-continuation/README.md

 * Figure out what all the <s> in the output are!!
 Oh this is just the start token!!
 And the end token is </s> which i have a lot in the padding!
 * ooh helpful: https://www.w3schools.com/python/python_datetime.asp
 * TESTING 94 49 - the index is 94 but the length of the activations extracted for that is just 49 - clearly some bug here in the TDA code
+* what does torch manual seed do, should I be setting a manual seed or something for all sampling

 ## Future Ideas